RunestoneInteractive/thinkcspy/_sources/Selection/OmittingtheelseClauseUnarySelection.rst

    :answer_a: No
    :answer_b: Yes
    :correct: b
    :feedback_a: Every else-block must have exactly one corresponding if-block.
-If you want to chain if-else statements together, you must use the else if construct, described in the chained conditionals section.
+If you want to chain if-else statements together, you must use the elif construct, described in the chained conditionals section.
    :feedback_b: This will cause an error because the second else-block is not attached to a corresponding if-block.

    Will the following code cause an error?